 Songs from the Deep

-Nominated in the Directing Category of the Student Production Awards by the Southeast Chapter of the National Academy of Television Arts and Sciences
+Nominated in the Directing and Audio/Sound Categories of the Student Production Awards by the Southeast Chapter of the National Academy of Television Arts and Sciences

 Songs From the Deep is Grey Gowder’s M.F.A.
 Thesis film at the Savannah College of Art and Design.